jroller33/UI-UX-Tips/README.md

   ## Deployed Link
   https://floating-escarpment-55488.herokuapp.com/
+  ### ⚠️Note about Heroku⚠️:
+  If you experience a 5-10 second lag after clicking the link to an app I've deployed on Heroku, it is because I'm currently using the free version.
+The server for an app on Heroku isn't listening at all times, because Heroku kills it after ~10 minutes if it doesn't receive a request.
+So when you click the link, the lag is from Heroku spinning-up the server so that it can receive your request and respond.<br/>

   ## Usage
   You can click into the text area and enter a tip, and then click "Add Tip."
 Your tip, along with everyone else's tips, are saved in '/db/tips.json'.